06.02.2026, 21:02 129241

 Tell a friend

-Ambassador of Kazakhstan to Spain, Danat Mussayev, held a meeting with the Director of the Centre for Political and Constitutional Studies, Rosario García, Ministry of Foreign Affairs of the Republic of Kazakhstan reports.
+Ambassador of Kazakhstan to Japan Yerlan Baudarbek-Kozhatayev held a meeting with Fumio Kishida, Head of the Liberal Democratic Party’s Headquarters for Japan’s Growth Strategy and former Prime Minister of Japan, Ministry of Foreign Affairs of the Republic of Kazakhstan reports.

 This information may not be reproduced without reference to Kazakhstan Today.
 Copyright of materials of News Agency Kazakhstan Today.